AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 * The tab- and comma-delimited data can contain as many columns as are necessary for the rollover template.
 * The first item or column of data is the rollover identifier (associated with the rollover_key value from the Image Map URLs).
 * Make sure that each tab- or comma-delimited item after the identifier is the item that you want substituted into the response template.
-So, the first column is substituted into $1$, the second column into $2$, and so on).
+So, the first column is substituted into $1$, the second column into $2$, and so on.

 ### Import CSV content into Image Sets from an externally hosted location {#import-csv-content-into-image-sets-from-an-externally-hosted-location}